Compactifying the rank two Hitchin system via spectral data on semistable curves: Introduction

 In contrast we emphasize that limits obtained by rescaling the Higgs fields (for which e.g.\ the asymptotics of the hyperkähler metric was studied in a series of works Mazzeo, Swoboda, Weiß, Witt and Fredrickson) are not covered by the scope of this paper, since the starting point is a compactification of the \emph{projectivization} of a space of quadratic differentials.

 \textbf{Acknowledgments.} This project started when both authors were in residence at the MSRI, Berkeley, during the Fall 2019 semester, supported by NSF Grant DMS-1440140.
-The authors acknowledge support by the DFG under Grant MO1884/2-1 and the Collaborative Research Centre TRR 326 Geometry and {\it Arithmetic of Uniformized Structures}, project number 444845124.
-We thank Martin Ulirsch for inspiring discussions.
+The authors acknowledge support by the DFG under Grant MO1884/2-1 and the Collaborative Research Centre TRR 326 {\it Geometry and Arithmetic of Uniformized Structures}, project number 444845124.
+We thank Martin Ulirsch for inspiring discussions and the referee for detailed comments.
 We thank Lucia Caporaso, Sebastian Casalaina-Martin and Magarida Melo for kindly answering our questions.